 The relationship should last at least one year and include at least three evenly spaced meetings (i.e., one meeting every three or four months).
 The guidelines sent to advisors by the Covenant Orientation office will include a brief suggestion for each meeting.
 These suggestions are not meant to control the course of the advising, but rather to provide a starting point for discussion.

 - Meeting one - Get acquainted and share why each has chosen the Covenant.

 - Meeting two - Debrief a specific Life Experience and discuss your life in the Covenant.

 - Meeting three - Review a Covenant Orientation course and discuss how it relates to your ministry.

 Completing the Relationship

 After each meeting, the advisor will write a few sentences in summary.
-Following the third meeting, the advisor will return the Report on the Advising Relationship or a narrative notifying Covenant Orientation of the student’s completion of this requirement.
-The Covenant Orientation office requires that a report be signed and returned by the advisor in order to grant the student credit for this requirement.
+Following the third meeting, the advisor will return the Report on the Advising Relationship or a narrative notifying Covenant Orientation of the student's completion of this requirement.
+The Covenant Orientation office requires that a report be submitted by the advisor in order to grant the student credit for this requirement.